PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 the nixpkgs, but also sets the config file to point to the nix store.
 The config can be written in nix and converted to yaml.

-By default, lazygit will open a new neovim instance inside a floating window where the nvim plugin runs it inside the terminal.
-This configuration makes lazygit to open selected files in the current neovim session instead.
+By default, lazygit will open a new Neovim instance inside a floating window where the nvim plugin runs it inside the terminal.
+This configuration makes lazygit to open selected files in the current Neovim session instead.
 This is achieved using the environment variable `$NVIM_SELF`, which points to the executable of the edition and is automatically set up by the utilities when calling `assembleNeovim`.